EdGaere/DATETIME/README.md

 # DATETIME
-A new benchmark to measure LLM translation and computation capabilities
+A new benchmark to measure LLM translation and computation capabilities.

+* Croissant metadata is available in the file DATETIME Croissant - v0.4.4.json

+* Code and instructions for generating new data is in code/datetime_benchmark

-## Benchmarks
+## Tasks in the Benchmarks

 ### Measure LLM datetime translation capabilities
 * a.2: Translation from natural representation to ISO-8601 representation